 In the cooler months, the geothermal heat pump takes its heat from the ground and transfers it indoors to warm your house.
 In the warmer months, it extracts the warm air from your home and dumps it outdoors to the cooler ground.
 All this earth heat exchange is conducted via the outdoor ground heat exchanger.

 The ground heat exchanger is one of three parts in a geothermal heat pump system.
 The other two parts are the indoor heat pump unit and the ductwork, or the air-delivery system.
 The ground heat exchanger is the system of pipes used in either an open-loop or closed-loop system.
 The majority of the systems installed in the United States used a closed-loop system with their geothermal heat pumps.

-The difference between an open-loop and closed-loop system is the use of ground water.
-An open-loop system connects directly to a ground water source, like a pond or a well, and pumps the water directly to the heat pump for heating and cooling.
+The difference between an open-loop and closed-loop system is the use of groundwater.
+An open-loop system connects directly to a groundwater source, like a pond or a well, and pumps the water directly to the heat pump for heating and cooling.
 A closed-loop system is comprised of a series of looping pipes underground filled with a heat-exchanging liquid that continually travels through the pipes.
 These pipes either can be installed vertically or horizontally, depending on your South Carolina yard.

 In an open-loop geothermal heat pump, the ground-sourced water is directly pumped to the heat pump.
-The heat is extracted from the water and transferred to a refrigerant, processed by the heat pump, and sent into your home.
+The heat is extracted from the water and transferred to a refrigerant, processed by the heat pump, and sent to your home.